ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 ### One Page Website
 A challenge to built a single page website of a subject of my choice using HTML and CSS only.
 The subject for the website that I choose is Star Wars Podracing.
 It has a table for up and coming races, an article section of who won the last race, photos of past races, and a form to sign up to be a Podracer for a coming up race.
+Later in the bootcamp course, JavaScript was added to create a LightBox for the photos.

 ### Simple Recipes
 The focus of this single page website is utilizing CSS's animations to give the site some affects and the @media to change the elements when